How To: Tie a Great Hangman's Noose (Or Hangman's Knot)

 You're underwater, and you need to tie a knot.
 (Hey, it could happen!)
 What do you do?
 In this tutorial from the folks at ITS Tactical, you'll learn how to tie a right angle knot.
 This is a knot used by navy SEALs, and if you ever end up needing to tie a knot underwater, you'll be very glad you watched this video.

-How To: Construct an improved figure four deadfall trap
+How To: Make a figure four deadfall trap

 As a Boy Scout, when the First Class rank is attained, a scout has learned all the basic camping and outdoors skills of a scout.
 He can fend for himself in the wild, lead others on a hike or campout, set up a camp site, plan and properly prepare meals, and provide first aid for most situations he may encounter.
 A First Class scout is prepared.